Thomas J. Anderson (author): Political involvement

 In 1972, he was the American Independent Party vice presidential nominee, appearing on the ticket with U.S. Representative John G. Schmitz, a former Republican from California.
 The duo finished third in the popular vote with 1,100,868 votes.

-In 1976, he was the American Party's presidential nominee on a ticket with Rufus Shackelford.
+In 1976, he was the American Party's presidential nominee on a ticket with Rufus Shackleford.
 They finished sixth in the general election with 158,724 votes.
 The campaign received its best results in Virginia, where Anderson-Shackleford received 16,686 votes.
 The ticket also finished third in three states: Kentucky, North Dakota and Indiana.

 In 1978, Anderson ran as the American Party-endorsed candidate for the U.S. Senate seat in Tennessee, but victory went to Republican Howard Baker, Jr. who won his third and final term in the chamber.
-He appeared on the ballot as an independent due to state law which requires a minimal number of signatures to appear as an independent but requires a full party petition consisting of tens of thousands of signatures to appear on ballot with party label.
-Anderson received 45,908 votes.
+Anderson appeared on the ballot as an independent due to state law, which requires a minimal number of signatures to appear as an independent but requires a full party petition consisting of tens of thousands of signatures to appear on the ballot with a party label.
+He received 45,908 votes.